 Power to Change is a movement of university students who are devoted to changing our campus, our city, and ultimately the world, by helping students discover Jesus!
 We want to give every student the opportunity to experience the life-changing power of Jesus Christ, and encourage them to share with others of what He has done in their lives.
 Come join us as we change the world on campus.

-The purpose of the York University Red Cross Society is to educate students, faculty, and external groups about humanitarian issues and the International Red Cross and Red Crescent Movement.
+The purpose of the Society in Support of Red Cross at York U is to educate students, faculty, and external groups about humanitarian issues and the International Red Cross and Red Crescent Movement.
 Education increases awareness and enhances the integration of youth within our international network.
 Volunteer members, who are committed to humanitarian work at the local and global level, will work in accordance with the Seven Fundamental Principles of the Red Cross/Red Crescent Movement, as follows: humanity, impartiality, neutrality, independence, voluntary service, unity, and universality.
 Volunteer members will also function within The Canadian Red Cross Society’s Mission, Vision and Values towards the fulfillment of the Society’s Strategic Goals.

 Location: 101B & 028B Vanier College